swannodette/swannodette.github.com/_posts/2014-07-26-transit--clojurescript.md

-transit-cljs offers benefits above and beyond those provided by transit-js. transit-js is consumed by JavaScript applications developers as a Google Closure Compiler advance compiled artifact.
-But because Google Closure Compiler is already a part of the ClojureScript compilation pipeline, transit-cljs depends directly on the original unoptimized and unminified transit-js source code.
+transit-cljs offers benefits above and beyond those provided by transit-js. transit-js is consumed by JavaScript applications developers as a [Google Closure Compiler advanced compiled](https://developers.google.com/closure/compiler/docs/api-tutorial3) artifact.
+But because Google Closure
+Compiler is already a part of the ClojureScript compilation pipeline, transit-cljs depends directly on the original unoptimized and unminified transit-js source code.
 This means far more of the transit-js implementation